gist – a minimalist upper ontology

 gist is Semantic Arts’ minimalist upper ontology for the enterprise.
 It is designed to provide the maximum coverage of typical business concepts with the fewest number of primitives and the least amount of ambiguity.

-Our gist ontology is free (as in free speech and free beer): it is distributed under the Creative Commons 3.0 Attribution-ShareAlike license.
+Our gist ontology is free (as in free speech and free beer): it is distributed under the Creative Commons Attribution 4.0 International license.
 You can use it as you see fit for any purpose, as long as you give us attribution.

-To use the files locally, download a zipped archive containing gist as well as documentation.
-You can import these files directly into your ontology editor of choice: Protégé, Topbraid, etc.
+To use the gist files locally, download a zipped archive and import these files directly into your ontology editor of choice: Protégé, TopBraid, etc. You can also import into Protégé via the versioned URI without downloading the files first.

 Design Features